Social and Leisure Activities for People with Disabilities

 Horseback Riding – There are several organizations that provide therapeutic horseback riding instruction and equine-assisted psychotherapy services to individuals and families with physical, cognitive, psychological, or emotional needs.
 By working with horses, an individual develops the ability to improve behavior, communication, boundary setting, and problem solving.

-Fisheries provides persons with disabilities a special lifetime hunting
+Inland Fisheries provides persons with disabilities a special

-license and fishing license for $15.00 each.
+lifetime hunting license and fishing license.
 Fishing licenses are

 available at most sporting goods stores.
 Hunting licenses are available